SURVEILLANCE OPERATOR - LEVEL I

 Materials & Equipment: Surveillance related equipment used include Video Servers, View Station, cameras, portable two-way radios, screwdrivers, pliers, wire strippers, hand-saws, cameras, crimpers, computers and general office equipment including fax machines, photocopiers, staplers, and tape.

 Benefit Statement: Full time employees are eligible for benefits the 1st of the month after 60 calendar days of employment.
-Benefit offer includes: employee share health insurance, full premium vision, dental, accident and other supplemental insurance available.
+Full time benefits offered includes: employee share health insurance, full premium vision, dental, accident and other supplemental insurance available.
 Paid Sick Leave accrues at 1 hour per every 30 hours worked with a maximum of 48 hours of Paid Sick Leave earned and used per year.
-Full time and part time employees earn vacation time after one year of work and annually on the hire or rehire date based on hours worked per year.
-Free parking on site, employee meal discount of 25% available at Lombard’s and the deli.
-Hotel rate for employee family and friends available weekdays approval from management.
+Full time and part time employees earn vacation time after one year of employment and annually on the hire or rehire date based on annual hours worked per year with a minimum of 1,095 hours to receive part time vacation; 1,540 hours for full time vacation.
+Employees receive paid lunch when they remain on property for their lunch period.
+Employee meal discount of 25% available.
+Hotel rate for employee family and friends available weekdays upon approval from management.